SizeUp to 9.8 inches (25 cm)

 - Bold and will often approach divers and snorkelers.

-- Juvenile will seek shelter among the tentacles of sea anemones, deliberately avoiding direct contact.
+- Juveniles will seek shelter among the tentacles of sea anemones, deliberately avoiding direct contact.
 If stung, the juvenile will be ingested by the anemone.